MahejabeenNidhi/FaceFeatures/README.md

 3. Eyes and eyebrows are not occluded
 4. There is no flash reflection on face or glasses in the photo
 5. There is no shadow on the person's face
-6. The ohoto should not be too light
+6. The photo should not be too light
 7. The photo should not be too dark

 Other requirements: